ShriyasnhAgarwl/documentation-ocean/Roboi - Implementation Guide.md

-# InvEye - Implementation Guide
+# Roboi - Implementation Guide

 ## Overview
 This guide provides step-by-step instructions for implementing the Nayara Admin dashboard following the established architecture.